Restaurant SEO: 7 Tips To Boost Your Organic Performance

 • Zomato

-For each listing, make sure to include your complete Name, Address, Phone number (NAP) and Website (NAPW).
-Keep this NAP and NAPW data consistent across every listing.
-Search engines look for conflicting NAP/NAPW info as a sign of poor data quality, so it’s important that every directory has the same accurate details.
+For each listing, make sure to include your complete Name, Address, Phone number, and Website (NAPW).
+Keep this NAPW data consistent across every listing.
+Search engines look for conflicting NAPW info as a sign of poor data quality, so it’s important that every directory has the same accurate details.

 Once your NAPW information is correct, you can further optimize your directory listings to increase your chances of showing up in diners’ search results.
 Include relevant information and keywords in your restaurant descriptions.
 This could include categories like “vegan-friendly,” “outdoor seating,” or your specific cuisine types.
 The more context you provide, the better matching you’ll see with relevant local searches.